-Be it quick service restaurants, grocery deliveries or other on-demand food deliveries, last mile is the costliest link in the supply chain.
-The key lies in how soon all this can happen to get the pizza delivered to the customer without causing much delay, which will determine both – the response of your customer as well as the efficiency of your delivery.
+Be it quick-service restaurants, grocery deliveries, or other on-demand food deliveries, last mile is the costliest link in the supply chain.
+The key lies in how soon all this can happen to get the pizza delivered to the customer without causing much delay, which will determine both your customer’s response and the efficiency of your delivery.
 But there are many variables involved in getting the pizza delivered to the customer at the right time and making your last mile food delivery successful as well as efficient.
 Here is where food delivery automation lends a string of advantages to your last mile delivery software performance.

-Speed is a critical aspect of driving the overall efficiency of your last-mile delivery logistics.
-Especially when it comes to food, delivering last mile delivery that is convenient, flexible, and fast as your consumers are expecting is quite a challenge.
+Speed is a critical aspect of driving the overall efficiency of your last mile delivery logistics.
+Especially when it comes to food, delivering last mile delivery that is convenient, flexible, and fast is quite a challenge.
 That’s where machine learning and delivery automation can play an important role.

 From the moment an order is placed to the moment it reaches the customer, automation helps in making every step efficient in the last mile delivery chain by making the entire process faster and smoother.
-This also drives significant cost and fuel savings if your food deliveries are optimized to deliver the requisite SLAs and are successful in meeting those.
+This also drives significant cost and fuel savings if your food deliveries are optimized to deliver the requisite SLAs and successfully meet those.